UnionInternationalCheminsdeFer/OSDM/common-data-structures.md

 | Data elements | Description |
 |---|---|
 | `fareType` | `NRT`, `IRT`, Anxilliaries , Reservations
 | `name` | Name of the fare
 | `fareDetailDescription` | Additional explanation on the fare (e.g. on included fees like Diabolo or Venice fee)
 | `price` | Price with currency EUR must be provided if not otherwise agreed bilaterally.
 | `regionalConstraint` | Definition of the regiuonal validity of the fare and the geographical combination rules (connection points)
 | `serviceConstraint` | Restrictions of the service allowed to be used
 | `carrierConstraint` | Restriction on the carriers that can be used with the fare.
 | `serviceClass` | Class the passenger can use
 | `serviceLevel` | Mode detailed category of places the passenger can use.
 | `passengerConstraint` | Rules and restrictions on the passenger types allowed to use the fare and rules on combining passengers.
 | `afterSalesRules` | After sales rules for the fare.
 In case the allocator is responsible for the aftersales rules this is almost empty.
 | `combinationConstraint` | Rules on the model of combination of this fare with fares of other carriers.
 | `fulfilmentConstraint` | Restrictions and requirements on the fulfillment and security to be applied by the allocator.
 | `reductionConstraint` | Rules on reduction cards necessary to apply the fare.
 | `reservationParameter` | Information on parameters for reservation via the 90918-1 interface and reservation options.
-| `regulatoryConditions` |	Legal regimes to be applied to the fate (e.g. COTIV, SMPS regulations)
+| `regulatoryConditions` | Legal regimes to be applied to the fate (e.g. COTIV, SMPS regulations).
-| `personalDataConstraint` |	Rules on the personal data to be provided in a booking
+| `personalDataConstraint` | Rules on the personal data to be provided in a booking.
 | `legacyAccountingIdentifier` | Data to be included in the current IRS 30301 accounting data format.
 | `salesAvailabilityConstraint` | Rules on the allowed sates dates for the fare.
 | `travelValidityConstraint` | Rules on the validity for travel of this fare.
 | `legacyConversion` | Defines whether this fare is allowed to be converted to the old 108.1 data structure and used according to the old rules.

 •	YES
 •	NO
 •	ONLY – this fare is provided for conversion only

 <!-- Figure 9 Fare element data structure (offline) -->

-#### Data constraints
+#### Data Constraints on Fare

 | Code | Description |
 |---|---|